corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

   Always start with the actual `WHERE` statement and then write the rest of the clause.
 Fields need to be prefixed with the `visible_states.` qualifier.
 Since `visible_states.custom_representation` is a JSON column, we can use some JSON specific  operations, more info here.
   * Parameters can be used in the query in a :parameter format.
 In this example, use a parameter called :testField which can be set when executing this query.
 This works similarly to popular Java SQL libraries such as Hibernate.
   {{< /note >}}
 * To finalize query creation and to store the created query in the registry to be executed later, call `register()`.
-This call needs to be the last step when defining a query.
+This call must be the last step when defining a query.

 ### Complex Query Example